 - Employment history – State details of any paid jobs you currently have or have had in the past.

 - Personal statement – This written piece gives you the chance to show off your abilities and achievements, demonstrating why you deserve a place on your chosen courses.
 Be thorough with this process, write several drafts until you are happy it and get it checked by family members or teachers.
+Check out our top tips on writing your personal statement, to make sure you get it right.

 - Check your application – Ensure you haven’t missed anything and are happy with the contents.
 You will then have to read and agree to the declaration.